 12. Giving Users a Slow Start

-One of the user experience factors that Google takes into consideration is the speed of your website.
+One of the user experience factors that Google takes into consideration is the speed at which your website loads.
 Slow sites are downgraded in the algorithm.
-Not only is it an SEO mistake, it’s a poor user experience.
+Not only is it an SEO mistake, but it also creates a poor user experience.

 You can check the speed of your mobile and desktop website.
 The results tell you if your site load time is fast, average, or slow.
 Furthermore, it spells out how your web developer can fix it.